forcedotcom/code-analyzer/messages/config-command.md

 Use the `--rule-selector` flag to display only the configuration associated with the rules based on specific criteria.
 You can select by engine, such as the rules associated with the "retire-js" or "eslint" engine.
 Or select by the severity of the rules, such as high or moderate.
 You can also select rules using tag values or rule names.

 You can further filter the list by combining different criteria using colons to represent logical AND, commas to represent logical OR, and parentheses to create groupings.
-For example, `--rule-selector pmd:(Performance,Security):2` reduces the output to onlycontain the configuration state associated with PMD rules that have the Performance or Security tag and a severity of 2.
+For example, `--rule-selector pmd:(Performance,Security):2` reduces the output to only contain the configuration state associated with PMD rules that have the Performance or Security tag and a severity of 2.
 You may also specify the flag multiple times to OR multiple selectors together.
 For example, `--rule-selector Performance,Security` is equivalent to `--rule-selector Performance --rule-selector Security`.

 If you don't specify this flag, then the command uses the "all" rule selector.